ComPWA/tensorwaves/docs/install.rst

   pip install -e .[test]  # install dependencies for testing pytest -n auto

-After that, it's worth having a look at the :doc:`contribute page
+After that, it's worth having a look at the :doc:`contribute page <develop>`!
-<contribute>`!

 Updating to the latest version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^